Bandicoot: Characteristics

-The embryos of bandicoots have a chorioallantoic placenta that connects them to the uterine wall, in addition to the choriovitelline placenta that is common to all marsupials.
-However, the chorioallantoic placenta is small compared to those of the Placentalia, and lacks chorionic villi.
+The embryos of bandicoots have a chorioallantoic placenta that connects them to the uterine wall, in addition to the choriovitelline placenta common to all marsupials.
+However the chorioallantoic placenta is small compared with those of the Placentalia and lacks chorionic villi.

-Bandicoots can reach 11 to 31 in in length, and 0.4 to 3.5 lb in weight.
-A bandicoot has a long, pointed snout, large ears, a short body, and a long tail.
-Its body is covered with fur that can be brown, black, golden, white, or grey in colour.
+Bandicoots can reach 11 to 31 in in length and 0.4 to 3.5 lb in weight.
+A bandicoot has a long pointed snout, large ears, a short body and a long tail.
+Its body is covered with fur that can be brown, black, golden, white or grey.
 Bandicoots have strong hind legs well adapted for jumping.

-Bandicoots also have low body temperatures and low basal metabolic rates which aides their survival in hot and dry climates.
-They also have low total water evaporative rate and effective panting mechanisms which further aid their survival in hotter temperatures.
+Bandicoots also have low body temperatures and low basal metabolic rates, which aids their survival in hot and dry climates.
+They also have a low total water evaporative rate and effective panting mechanisms, which further aid their survival in hotter temperatures.

 Classification

 Classification within the Peramelemorphia was previously thought to be straightforward, with two families in the order—the short-legged and mostly herbivorous bandicoots, and the longer-legged, nearly carnivorous bilbies.
 In recent years, however, the situation clearly has become more complex.
 First, the bandicoots of the New Guinean and far-northern Australian rainforests were deemed distinct from all other bandicoots and were grouped together in the separate family Peroryctidae.
 More recently, the bandicoot families were reunited in the Peramelidae, with the New Guinean species split into four genera in two subfamilies, Peroryctinae and Echymiperinae, while the "true bandicoots" occupy the subfamily Peramelinae.
 The only exception is the now-extinct pig-footed bandicoot, which has been given its own family, Chaeropodidae.